FIRST ALERT WEATHER DAY... A MESSY MIX MAY CAUSE TRAVEL ISSUES

 Your First Alert Weather Forecast:

-An incoming weathermaker will push snow and mixed precipitation into northeast Wisconsin this morning.
-Temperatures will likely be mild enough (upper 30s) where the precipitation falls mainly as rain closer to the lakeshore.
-Farther inland, we’ll see more snow through the early afternoon.
-A slushy inch is possible in the Fox Valley, with 2-4″ of snow across portions of central Wisconsin.
-While this isn’t a big storm, it will cause some early season travel issues...
+Today’s weathermaker has pushed snow and mixed precipitation into northeast Wisconsin.
+However, temperatures are mild enough (upper 30s) where it’s rainy closer to the lakeshore.
+Any inland snow and mixed precipitation will gradually turn to rain into the late afternoon.
+A slushy inch of snow, or less is possible in the Fox Valley on grassy surfaces, with 2-4″ of snow across portions of central Wisconsin.
+While this isn’t a big storm, it may cause some early season travel issues...
 With that in mind, today is a FIRST ALERT WEATHER DAY.

 Rain showers will gradually come to an end this evening, but pockets of freezing drizzle may linger overnight across the Northwoods.
 Some slick travel will be possible closer to the upper Michigan border into early Friday morning.